yerayafonso/eldritch-backend/README.md

 **Single-Path Architecture for Solo and Multiplayer Modes**

 - **Problem:** Developing separate state management and logic flows for single-player versus multiplayer modes increases code duplication, introduces mode-specific bugs, and complicates future feature development.
-- **Solution:** The system employs a "Single-Path" architecture.
+- **Solution:** The backend uses a single code path for solo and multiplayer games.
 Solo play is not treated as a distinct game mode; instead, a solo player is simply routed into a standard multiplayer lobby.
 The Node.js server processes all game events, timer countdowns, and HP calculations through the exact same WebSocket event pipeline and in-memory `rooms` object regardless of player count, ensuring absolute uniformity in game rules and reducing maintenance overhead.

 **Deferred Database Persistence for Real-Time Performance**